jfriedson/ModelToVoxel/README.md

 - Compress voxel data with DAG
 - Stream data from HDD to CPU, and CPU to GPU
 - Improve rendering performance by storing parent index
-- There are 8 unused bits in the conversion buffer that can be used for something.
+- There are 8 unused bits in the conversion buffer that can be utilized for something.
 Maybe roughness or metallic.
-- Make gpu octree gen more reliable

 ## Dependencies
 [VoxGL](https://github.com/jfriedson/voxgl)